vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Graphics/Materials/Rendering Issues/Render Queue.md

 ## Render Queue
 Render Queue determines the order that objects are rendered.
 `Background` is 1000, `Geometry` is 2000, `AlphaTest` is 2450, `Transparent` is 3000 and `Overlay` is 4000.
-Shaders can define defaults in their subshader tags, which can also contain offsets from the keywords, eg. `Tags { "Queue" = "Transparent+1" }`.
+Shaders can define defaults in their subshader tags, which can also contain offsets from the keywords, `Tags { "Queue" = "Transparent+1" }` for example.
 See [subshader tags](https://docs.unity3d.com/Manual/SL-SubShaderTags.html) for more information.
 Materials can override the render queue [via code](https://docs.unity3d.com/ScriptReference/Material-renderQueue.html) or via the inspector.

 ![Dithering](render-queue.png)